DeepMind Health inks another 5-year NHS app deal in face of ongoing controversy

 Lewis confirmed to TechCrunch that the Trust did not put out a tender for the development of what it bills as a “patient-focused mobile app”.

 Rather the agreement with DeepMind came out of a series of conversations with the company.
-He noted that the Trust was last year named as a “global digital exemplar”, which led it to have “various conversations” with suppliers — aimed at delivering on a digital roadmap.
+He noted that the Trust was last year one of a handful named as a “global digital exemplar”, which led it to “various conversations” with suppliers — aimed at delivering on a digital roadmap.

 “We were having a conversation with various suppliers, including DeepMind, and this agreement has come out of that,” he told us.
 “I can’t remember exactly when the initial contact happened but there was quite an informal contact between us and DeepMind and this just grew out of a conversation that was happening… It wasn’t something that we deliberately went and said this is what we need to do.”